Gregory DeVictor is always looking for ways to save on common expenses.

 - USAA Federal Savings Bank

-11. Get long-term disability insurance.
 So just why do you need long-term disability insurance?
-According to the Social Security Administration, "Just over 1 in 4 of today’s 20 year-olds will become disabled before reaching age 67."
+According to the Social Security Administration, "Just over 1 in 4 of today’s 20-year-olds will become disabled before reaching age 67."
 Being unable to work because of an accident or illness can have a devastating effect on your finances if you are not prepared.
 Since many private-sector employers do not offer long-term disability insurance to their workers, having private LTD protection has become a necessary evil.

-12. Get adequate health insurance for your family because medical debt is the number one cause of bankruptcies in America.
+Having adequate healthcare coverage for your family is important because medical debt is the number one cause of bankruptcies in America.
 If you don’t have health insurance, one hospital visit could saddle you with tens of thousands of dollars of out-of-pocket expenses.
 Remember, investing in insurance is investing in the quality of your life.